Sat, Jun 04|

 Overall standings in each age/gender class will be based on the sum of each competitor's placements in the two days of competition: Lubrecht Day 1 and Lubrecht Day 2.
 The lowest sum wins.
 A tie will be broken by total time over two days.
 A competitor needs to finish the course both days in order to be eligible.

 The start window will be 12pm-2pm.
+The walk to the start is 400 meters from the parking/arena.
 Start times will be assigned ahead of time.
 Please arrive with plenty of time so you can make it to your start time!
 The maximum time for Day 1 courses is 2 hours.
 Please check in at the finish by 4pm, even if you did not complete your course.
+You can see your start times here.

 Lubrecht Experimental Forest is a 21,432 acre forest located 30 miles northeast of Missoula, Montana in the Blackfoot River drainage.
 The area is almost entirely forested, largely by coniferous forest with medium to very good runnability.
 Parts of the map feature intricate contour details, including negative relief, while other parts feature slopes of up to 50m.
 There is a well-developed trail network.
 For preview maps from past events, see the "Preview Maps" section below.